Mikhail42/search-back/README.md

 - Intellij Idea Community Edition (optional)

 ## How to use
+**When you run Java, specify -Xmx5000m for better performance and to avoid of OutOfMemory error**.
+For example, you can run class via Intellij Idea, then copy command from Idea `run` tab, and add the option before main class.

 1. Download [Russian Wiki Dump](https://dumps.wikimedia.org/ruwiki/).
 4.3 GB bz2, unpacked size is 24 GB.
    Copy it to `$basePath = ~/workspace/wiki-bz2`.
    See [Util](core/src/main/java/org/ionkin/search/Util.java) `basePath`.